thomas-fossati/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

   server in a certificate or referenced by a client for matching purposes.

 identifier type:
-: A formally-defined category of identifier that can be included in a certificate and therefore that can also be used for matching purposes.
+: A formally defined category of identifier that can be included in a certificate and therefore that can also be used for matching purposes.
 For conciseness and convenience, we define the following identifier types of
   interest: